ewang2002-sandbox/ZeroRaidBot/md_img/SETUP.md

 1. Head over to the official MongoDB website, which you can find [here](https://www.mongodb.com/).
 ![Step 1](https://github.com/DungeoneerExalt/ZeroRaidBot/blob/master/md_img/1.PNG)
 2. Click on "Start free."
 Create a new account.
-3. Now, click "Create a cluster."
+3. Now, click "Create a cluster" (below the free tier).
 ![Step 3](https://github.com/DungeoneerExalt/ZeroRaidBot/blob/master/md_img/2.PNG)
 4. Configure the `Cloud Provider` & Region and `Cluster Name`.
 Leave `Cluster Tier` and `Additional Settings` alone as you may have to pay.
 	- For `Cloud Provider`, pick the region that is closest to your general location.